How To Trick The Brain Into Working Out

 A watched pot never boils, and a watched mile counter never turns.
 Staying fixated on how much further you have to go will only make the time pass more slowly, and will keep you from ever getting “in the zone.”
 If you’re working out on a machine, put your towel over the digital display and see how long you can go without checking it.
 You’ll be pleasantly surprised by how much faster time seems to go.

 3. Talk to yourself

 Self-doubt can be a powerful saboteur.
 So change the dialogue.
 Positive self-talk reinforces your confidence and boosts your energy so you won’t quit when you feel tired or challenged.
 A recent meta-analysis by Greek researchers found that positive affirmations can boost performance.
 Instead of thinking of how tired you feel, repeat phrases like “I feel good” or “I’ve got this” as you lift weights or run.
 You need to keep talking to yourself until you find the phase that pushes you towards your goal.

 See that guy on the next treadmill over?
 Pretend you’re racing him.
 Healthy competition can push you to work extra hard, finds research from New York University.
 If a person feels a strong rivalry toward someone else, it’s apt to push them to try harder—even if the other person isn’t participating in the rivalry.
 Or, you both can move into a competition and choose a winner on the workout done on a weekly or monthly basis.

 5. Feel grateful to be working out

 It’s easy to forget, when you’re exhausted and in pain, that working out is a privilege.
 Some people have physical limitations that keep them from being able to lift weights, or run, or take that punishing spin class.
 You are lucky you get to do 75 squats today.
-Remind yourself this everyday and congratulate yourself to
+Remind yourself this every day and congratulate yourself too.

 Tags: Brain games, Brain games for adults, Best mind games